hobbitsyfeet/Lessons/Python/README.md

     Now quit and start the terminal app again.
 The python commands mentioned at the beginning of Step 3: should be working now.

 Let's get started!
 Follow the tutorials in each folder listed.

+You can download this repository by hitting the Green "Clone" or download ZIP.
+Unzip it and get going!